 If you have an even number of hidden rows at the top and bottom, it will still corrupt the headers and footers.

-If you have a row or two that are set to a height of 0.01 inches high, this will also corrupt your headers and footers.
-Likewise, if any columns are set to a width of 0 inches wide, this will also corrupt your headers and footers.
+If you have a row or two that is set to a height of 0.01 inches, this will also corrupt your headers and footers.
+Likewise, if any columns are set to a width of 0 inches, this will also corrupt your headers and footers.

 Solution: